koenrane/KR-new-site/content/a-certain-formalization-of-corrigibility-is-vnm-incoherent.md

 The agent will be weakly corrigible to $\pi_\text{correct: C}$ IFF its reward function $R$ admits an optimal policy $\pi^*$ for which $\pi^*(B)\neq \texttt{disable}$, which is true IFF $R(\color{blue}{C})\geq \max(R(\color{red}{A}),R(\color{red}{B}),R(\color{red}{C}))$.
 The agent will be strictly corrigible to $\pi_\text{correct: C}$ IFF this inequality is strict; in that case, `disable` _cannot_ be optimal at $B$.

-There are two cases, depending on assumptions about reward function expressivity.
+Two cases are possible, depending on assumptions about reward function expressivity.

 ## 1: Agent doesn't reward explicitly for being corrected/ being incorrigible (blue vs red states)